 How businesses are selected

 - based on a risk assessment

-- in response to complaints from the public.
+- in response to intelligence and complaints from the public.

 Businesses we inspect have a right to: